ClementineCttn/MetaZipf/README.md

 Brakman, S., Garretsen, H., Van Marrewijk, C., & Van Den Berg, M. (1999).
 The return of Zipf: towards a further understanding of the rank-size distribution.
 Journal of Regional Science, 39(1), 183-213.

 Bretagnolle, A., Delisle, F., Mathian, H., & Vatin, G. (2015).
 Urbanization of the United States over two centuries: an approach based on a long-term database (1790-2010).
-International Journal of Geographical Information Science, (ahead-of-print), 1-Äì18.
+International Journal of Geographical Information Science, (ahead-of-print), 1-‚Ç¨‚Äú18.

 Bretagnolle, A., Giraud, T., & Mathian, H. (2008).
-La mesure de l‚Äôurbanisation aux Etats-Unis, des premiers comptoirs coloniaux aux Metropolitan Areas (1790-2000).
-Cybergeo‚ÄØ: European Journal of Geography. http://doi.org/10.4000/cybergeo.19683
+La mesure de l'urbanisation aux Etats-Unis, des premiers comptoirs coloniaux aux Metropolitan Areas (1790-2000).
+Cybergeo: European Journal of Geography. http://doi.org/10.4000/cybergeo.19683

 Bretagnolle, A., Mathian, H., Pumain, D., & Rozenblat, C. (2000).
-Long-term dynamics of European towns and cities‚ÄØ: towards a spatial model of urban growth.
-Cybergeo‚ÄØ: European Journal of Geography. http://doi.org/10.4000/cybergeo.566
+Long-term dynamics of European towns and cities√¢‚Ç¨¬Ø: towards a spatial model of urban growth.
+Cybergeo√¢‚Ç¨¬Ø: European Journal of Geography. http://doi.org/10.4000/cybergeo.566

 Cameron, T. A. (1990).
 One-stage structural models to explain city size.
 Journal of Urban Economics, 27(3), 294-307.

 Cottineau, C. (2014).
-L'evolution des villes dans l‚Äôespace post-sovietique, Observation et modelisations.
-University Paris 1 ì Pantheon-Sorbonne, Paris.
+L'evolution des villes dans l√¢‚Ç¨‚Ñ¢espace post-sovietique, Observation et modelisations.
+University Paris 1 ‚Äú Pantheon-Sorbonne, Paris.

 De Vries, J. (2006).
 European Urbanization, 1500-1800 (Vol. 4).
 Routledge.

 Dimou, M., & Schaffar, A. (2009).
 Urban hierarchies and city growth in the Balkans.
 Urban Studies.

 Dobkins, L. H., Ioannides, Y. M., & others.
 (2000).
 Dynamic evolution of the US city size distribution.
 The Economics of Cities, 217-260.
 Eeckhout, J. (2004).
-Gibrat‚Äôs Law for (All) Cities.
+Gibrat√¢‚Ç¨‚Ñ¢s Law for (All) Cities.
 The American Economic Review, 94(5), 1429-1451.

 Ettlinger, N., & Archer, J. C. (1987).
 City-size distributions and the world urban system in the twentieth century.
 Environment and Planning A, 19(9), 1161-1174.

 Gabaix, X. (1999).
-Zipf‚Äôs law for cities: an explanation.
+Zipf's law for cities: an explanation.
 Quarterly Journal of Economics, 739-767.

-Giesen, K., & S√ºdekum, J. (2010).
-Zipf‚Äôs law for cities in the regions and the country.
+Giesen, K., & Sudekum, J. (2010).
+Zipf's law for cities in the regions and the country.
 Journal of Economic Geography, lbq019.

 Gonzalez-Val, R. (2010).
 The Evolution of U.s. City Size Distribution from a Long-Term Perspective (1900-2000)*.
 Journal of Regional Science, 50(5), 952-972. http://doi.org/10.1111/j.1467-9787.2010.00685.x